Riddle: Colonial traditions

 Riddles are found extensively in the settler-colonial cultures of the Americas.

 One form of riddle features in payada de contrapunto ("counterpoint payada"), a Rioplatense musical genre in which guitar players compete in a symbolic duel.
 Two guitar players challenge each other in song by asking a riddle-like question and/or answering the opponent's questions.
 This is performed through several successive rounds of witty exchanges which may include banter and even insults—typically with a humorous intent.
 The most famous literary example of counterpoint payada comes from Martín Fierro, Part 2, Song 30, verses 6233–6838.

 Riddle-contests

 The Riddle Game is a formalized guessing game, a contest of wit and skill in which players take turns asking riddles.
 The player that cannot answer loses.
 Riddle games occur frequently in mythology and folklore as well as in popular literature.

-It is important to understand that in many cultures or contexts, people are not actually expected to guess the answers to riddles: they may be told by the riddler, or learn riddles and their answers together as they grow up.
+In many cultures or contexts, people are not actually expected to guess the answers to riddles: they may be told by the riddler, or learn riddles and their answers together as they grow up.
 Thus riddle-contests are not the only or even necessarily the main forum for the expression of riddles.

 The unsolvable riddle with which literary characters often win a riddle-contest is sometimes referred to as neck-riddle.